Skip to main content

 • Can you provide the status of the prior authorization for [medication name]?

-If you need support after your call, you can always reach out to our Patient Care Advocate team through our HIPAA-compliant mobile app or web portal.
+If you need support after your call, you can start a chat with our Care team through our mobile app or web portal.

 Did this answer your question?